 - Remove from heat.

-- Garnish with green onions and parsley.
+- Garnish with green onions and parsley, and serve.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.